Talmudic academies in Syria Palaestina

 The Talmudic academies in Syria Palaestina were yeshivot that served as centers for Jewish scholarship and the development of Jewish law in Syria Palaestina (under the Romans), and later Palaestina Prima and Palaestina Secunda.
 The academies had a major influence on Judaism through the development of the Jerusalem Talmud compiled around 350–400 CE.
+In later centuries, they were headed by geonim.

 Council of Jamnia

 The Roman destruction of Jerusalem in 70 CE put an abrupt end to the disputes of the schools as it did to the contests between political factions.
 Yohanan ben Zakkai, a disciple of Hillel the Elder, founded a new center for Jewish scholarship in Yavne.
 The seat of the Sanhedrin at Yavne, which at once constituted itself the successor of the Great Sanhedrin of Jerusalem by putting into practice the ordinances of that body as far as was necessary and practicable, attracted prominent scholars those who had escaped the Roman invasion.

 Moreover, it reared a new generation of similarly gifted men, whose task it became to overcome the results of the Bar Kokhba revolt.
-During the interval between these two disasters (56-117), or, more accurately, until the Kitos War under Trajan, the school at Yavne was the recognized tribunal that gathered the traditions of the past and confirmed them; that ruled and regulated existing conditions; and that sowed the seeds for future development.
+During the interval between these two disasters (56–117), or, more accurately, until the Kitos War under Trajan, the school at Yavne was the recognized tribunal that gathered the traditions of the past and confirmed them; that ruled and regulated existing conditions; and that sowed the seeds for future development.
 Next to its founder, it owed its splendor and its undisputed supremacy especially to Gamaliel II, a great-grandson of Hillel.
 To him flocked the pupils of Johanan ben Zakkai and other masters and students of the Law and of Talmudical hermeneutics.
 Although some of them taught and labored in other places – Eliezer ben Hurcanus in Lod; Joshua ben Hananiah in Peki'in; Rabbi Ishmael in Kfar Aziz, Rabbi Akiva in Bnei Brak; Haninah ben Teradion in Siknin – Yavne remained the center; and in "the vineyard" of Yavne, as they called their place of meeting, they used to assemble for joint action.